 A multi-pest surveillance and grower education program is also under way in Far North Queensland (through the Plant Health Officer), as well as in South East Queensland and Northern NSW through the National Bunchy Top Project.

-The ABGC-led Banana Industry Biosecurity Code of Practice for Sourcing and planting of banana plants in an area where serious pests are present was finalised on August 27, 2020 and aims to provide detailed guidance to growers on the use of planting material and outlines reasonable and practical steps to minimise associated biosecurity risks and protect the industry.
+The Banana Biosecurity Code of Practice for Sourcing and planting of banana plants in an area where serious pests are present provides detailed guidance to growers on the use of planting material and outlines reasonable and practical steps to minimise associated biosecurity risks and protect the industry.